pinecoders/pinecoders.github.io/writing_guidelines.md

 Use an ending period on all list elements when they are sentences, or when the majority is.

 ### Capitalization of titles
-We follow the TradingView standard of **capitalizing the first word only**.
+We follow the TradingView standard of capitalizing only the **first word** of titles.